Dineshkannan1984/bankcli/README.md

 Download the source code and execute below command for maven download
 $mvn Clean install

-Start the spring boot application using OcbcCliApplication.java as stanadlone and spring shell will open
+Start the spring boot application using XxxCliApplication.java as stanadlone and spring shell will open